Jeremiahiro/jeremiahiro/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=jeremiahiro&theme=synthwave&langs_count=4)

-### Full Stack Software Engineer with nearly seven (7) years of rock-solid engineering and IT consulting experinece.
+### Full Stack Software Engineer with 7+ years of rock-solid engineering and IT consulting experinece.

 - 👯 Always open to collaborations.
 - 🥅 Commitment to contributing more to Open Source projects.